jembi/botswana-hie-fhir-ig/input/pagecontent/use_cases.md

 - <a href="ActorDefinition-SHRActorDefinitionExample.html">SHR</a>

 <strong>Dependencies:</strong>
-- Up to date synchronization of the <a href="ActorDefinition-SHRActorDefinitionExample.html">SHR</a>.
+- Up to date synchronization of the SHR.

 <strong>Description:</strong>
 - This use case enables clinicians to retrieve lab order results at the facility and have the option to print out the results.